 “Greydon House has managed to honor Nantucket’s steadfast spirit with thoughtful design.
 In a tide of sameness, few properties reflect the essence and history of this tiny island as lovingly as Greydon House does.” — An Indagare member

 This intimate 17-room hotel opened in the fall of 2016 and is now one of the best properties on the island for a classic Nantucket weekend.
-Housed in an 1850’s Greek Revival building whose renovation was entrusted to dynamic design team Roman and Williams, the downtown property celebrates Nantucket history while having its own high-end accents, such as hand-painted Portuguese tiles lining the showers, gorgeous lacquered accent walls, dark wood paneling, beachy linens and original art throughout.
+Housed in an 1850s Greek Revival building whose renovation was entrusted to dynamic design team Roman and Williams, the downtown property celebrates Nantucket history while having its own high-end accents, such as hand-painted Portuguese tiles lining the showers, lacquered accent walls, dark wood paneling, beachy linens and original art throughout.
 Other traditional yet playful touches include complimentary beach bags (packed with towels, beauty products and Bose speakers) and an excellent seasonal Michelin-starred restaurant.
-Read more and contact us to book your stay.
+Read more.

 On Our Radar: Hero Beach Club, Montauk, New York

 For the New York weekender, there’s no place like the Hamptons.
 Although each of these beach towns has its own personality (and its own dedicated set of fans), the East End and Montauk have in recent summers seen a flurry of hotel openings that aim to honor the area’s traditions while also bringing fresh perspectives to the mix.
 Nowhere is this balancing act more evident than at Hero Beach Club, which debuted in Montauk in 2017 as the hip yet tranquil rejoinder to the formerly quiet town’s growing social scene.
-In addition to unwinding in the relaxed atmosphere, Hero Beach Club guests can participate in surfing lessons, fishing, horseback riding and biking—as well as day trips to places like the Wölffer Estate vineyard, for tastings and meals at one of its many restaurants.
-Contact us to book your stay.
+In addition to unwinding in the relaxed atmosphere, Hero Beach Club guests can participate in surfing lessons, fishing, horseback riding and biking—as well as day trips to places like the Wölffer Estate vineyard for tastings, or meals at one of the brand’s many restaurants.

 On Our Radar: Marram Montauk, New York

-Last August, Montauk’s most promising boutique hotel opened its doors to welcome in surfers, yogis, creatives and stressed-out New Yorkers in need of a restorative beach vacation.
-Here, the ethos is barefoot-luxury, manifested in the warm and beautiful (and irresistibly chic) décor, the minimalist design concept that emphasizes the 96-room property’s direct beach access, and the entertainment program, which encourages guests to immerse themselves in the hotel’s natural surroundings, through meditation and yoga sessions, creativity/art workshops (temporarily suspended due to COVID-19) and an on-property surf school.
-Don’t miss a meal at the restaurant, Mostrador Marram, a South America-inspired creation whose menu manages to be health-focused and locally-sourced, without sacrificing indulgence (we see you, molten chocolate cake).
-Plus, don’t miss Mostrador’s collaboration this summer with New York City’s Il Buco (from restaurateur Donna Lennard)!
-Contact us to book your stay.
+Montauk’s most promising boutique hotel opened its doors in 2019 to welcome in surfers, yogis, creatives and stressed-out New Yorkers in need of a restorative beach vacation.
+Here, the ethos is barefoot-luxury, manifested in the warm (and irresistibly chic) décor, the minimalist design concept that emphasizes the 96-room property’s direct beach access, and the entertainment program, which encourages guests to immerse themselves in the hotel’s natural surroundings, through meditation and yoga sessions, creativity/art workshops and an on-property surf school.
+Don’t miss a meal at the restaurant, Mostrador Marram, a South America-inspired creation whose menu manages to be health-focused and locally sourced, without sacrificing indulgence (we see you, molten chocolate cake).
+Read more.

 Indagare Adored: Shou Sugi Ban House, Water Mill, New York

-The 13-room Shou Sugi Ban House is a Japanese-inspired destination spa that opened last summer, in between Southampton and Water Mill.
+The 13-room Shou Sugi Ban House is a new Japanese-inspired destination spa that opened between Southampton and Water Mill.
 A zen escape with a ryokan-esque sense of place, it offers packaged wellness retreats and is perfect for travelers looking to rest, reset and take a holistic approach to their health.
-The beautiful property will appeal to design lovers and foodies, too—Mads Refslund, co-founder of Copenhagen’s Noma, is behind the spa’s popular culinary program, and the hotel is located next door to the acclaimed Parrish Art Museum.
+The beautiful property appeals to design lovers and foodies, too—Mads Refslund, co-founder of Copenhagen’s Noma, is behind the spa’s popular culinary program, and the hotel is located next door to the acclaimed Parrish Art Museum.
 The property itself has Japanese gardens, winding rock pathways and an eight-ton buddha sculpture from Bali, and the facilities and rooms feature a neutral color scheme and minimalist aesthetic.
-The rooms are centered around a small pool, and have floor-to-ceiling windows, sleek furnishings, gas fireplaces, indoor and outdoor showers and either a hinoki ofuro (Japanese soaking tubs) or regular bathtub.
-Read more and contact us to book your stay.
+The rooms are centered around a small pool, and have floor-to-ceiling windows, sleek furnishings, gas fireplaces, indoor and outdoor showers and either a hinoki ofuro (Japanese soaking tub) or regular bathtub.
+Read more.

 On Our Radar: Valley Rock Inn & Mountain Club, Sloatsburg, New York